ordina-jworks/ordina-jworks.github.io/_posts/2017-08-03-Browser Security Features.md

 If you don't want to implement your own processing of these reports, have a look at [report-uri.io](https://report-uri.io/){: target="_blank" }
 It will process the reports from your site and display the results in a nice format, allowing you to take action when you see something that's wrong.

-### Dangers
-HPKP is quite a dangerous header: it's quite easy to commit "pinning-suicide".
-Pin the wrong certificate, have a CA change keys on you or have something else go wrong and your site is inaccessible until your users' max-age expires.
-Be careful rolling out this one as it's way too easy to shoot yourself in the foot.

 ### Report-only
 Besides the normal CSP header, there's also the Report-only variant: `Public-Key-Pins-Report-Only`.
 This header has the exact same specifications as the normal HPKP, **but** it won't block access to your site if there's no valid pin.
 As the name says, it will simply report violations to the report-uri.
 Obviously, this header isn't meant to increase the security of your site on its own, rather it's a way to help you on your way to a full HPKP implementation.

+### Dangers
+HPKP is quite a dangerous header: it's quite easy to commit "pinning-suicide".
+Pin the wrong certificate, have a CA change keys on you or have something else go wrong and your site is inaccessible until your users' max-age expires.
+Be careful rolling out this one as it's way too easy to shoot yourself in the foot.

+### Should I use it?
+This header has some serious dangers associated with it.
+It's not enough to know that the current configuration is correct, you also need to be sure that you're equipped to deal with certificate updates without breaking the site.
+And then you need to be sure that you've got a backup in place in case you ever want to switch CA's.
+Unless you're 100% sure that this won't be an issue, hold off for now as it's too easy to DoS your own site.

 ## Content Security Policy
 Even though your connection is secured with TLS, that doesn't mean that the content can't be tampered with in other ways (such as cross-site scripting (XSS)).